-What to Buy: Trade in your straw chapeau for a chic tweed bucket hat for winter.
+What to Buy: Trade in your straw chapeau for a chic black hat for autumn.

-Style Notes: Maje has plenty to offer across the board, but we often gravitate towards the more rock-chic pieces the brand specialises in.
+Style Notes: Maje has plenty to offer across the board, but we often gravitate toward the more rock-chic pieces the brand specialises in.

 What to Buy: A crisp white shirt, bien sûr.

-What to Buy: There's so much to choose from, but the blazers are particularly fresh.
+What to Buy: There's so much to choose from, but the ruffle dresses are particularly fresh.

 What to Buy: These are bound to suit everyone.
 Well worth the investment, merci.